code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-19-spring-kafka-batch-listener-example.md

 }
 ```

-Run the test case by entering following Maven command using the command prompt:
+Run the test case by entering following Maven command at the command prompt:

 ``` plaintext
 mvn test
 ```

-The result should be 20 message that get sent and received from the <var>'batch.t'</var> as shown below:
+The result should be 20 message that get sent and received from a <var>'batch.t'</var> topic as shown below:

 ``` plaintext
   .   ____          _            __ _ _